 Cambodia is a country with bright smiles and a dark past.
 It’s hard to forget the Communist genocide that happened here in the 1970s, but Cambodia is still a fascinating place to visit and the people are very friendly to outsiders.

-The Siem Reap area of Cambodia is home to the world famous Angkor Wat ruins, which bring in millions of tourists every year.
 Exploring the Angkor Wat feels a bit like stepping into The Jungle Book.
 These are massive Hindu temple ruins from the 12th century that cover hundreds of acres of land.
-King Louie would be proud!

 The climate of Cambodia is tropical, so the weather is hot and humid year round.
 The rainy season runs from May to November (but especially the months of September and October), and the sunny season runs from December to April.
 It’s still possible to visit Cambodia in the rainy season, but give yourself some extra days as a buffer in case of bad weather.